#load required libaries

 train = subset(spotify, split == TRUE)

-test = subset(spotify, split == FALSE)
+test = subset(spotify, split == FALSE)#specify the recipe

 knn_rec <- recipe(genre ~., data = train) %>%